awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-custom-policy.md

 }
 ```

-Each signed URL in which you use this policy includes a base URL that identifies a specific object in a specific CloudFront distribution, for example:
+Each signed URL in which you use this policy includes a base URL that identifies a specific file in a specific CloudFront distribution, for example:

 `http://d111111abcdef8.cloudfront.net/training/orientation.pdf`